Random Quantum Maps and Their Associated Quantum Markov Chains: Random Quantum Maps

+The following is the analogue of Definition \ref{2211170702}, in noncommutative framework. \begin{definition} Let $\c{F}:B\to A$ be a NFMO and let $(C,\phi,\nu)$ be a RQM from $B$ to $A$.
+We say that $\c{F}$ is implemented by $(C,\phi,\nu)$ (or, $(C,\phi,\nu)$ implements $\c{F}$) if $\c{F}=\c{F}_{\phi,\nu}$.
+A NFMO is called \emph{implemented} if it is implemented by some RQM.
+A NFMO is called classically implemented if it is implemented by a classical RQM.\end{definition} Although the smaller parameter-algebras are more desirable, but if a NFMO $\c{F}$ is implemented by a RQM with parameter-algebra $C$, and if $C$ is a C*-subalgebra of a C*-algebra $D$ (with the same unit), then there is a RQM with parameter-algebra $D$, that implements $\c{F}$.
+Thus, by GNS Theorem, for every implemented NFMO $\c{F}$ there is a RQM with parameter-algebra $\c{L}(H)$ for some Hilbert space $H$, that implements $\c{F}$.

-Note that $\c{T}_{\phi,\nu}$ is the adjoint of $\c{F}_{\phi,\nu}$, and (\ref{2109110655}) and (\ref{2109110658}) are the same as (\ref{2109090657}) and (\ref{2109090658}) written for general C*-algebras.
-Now we are ready to state a generalized version of Question \ref{2109190633}: We say that a NFMO $\c{F}:B\to A$ is \emph{implemented by} a RQM $(C,\phi,\nu)$ from $B$ to $A$ if $\c{F}=\c{F}_{\phi,\nu}$.
-A NFMO is called \emph{implemented} if it is implemented by some RQM. \begin{question} \emph{Which NFMOs between C*-algebras are implemented?}\end{question} Before we give some easy answers we introduce a notation: For QFMs $\phi_1:A_2\to A_1\ot C_1$ and $\phi_2:A_3\to A_2\ot C_2$ the dual version of (\ref{2109110630}) is given by
+The following natural question is a noncommutative version of Question \ref{2109190633}: \begin{question} Which NFMOs between C*-algebras are implemented?\end{question} Before we give some easy answers to this question, we consider the notion of \emph{composition} (\cite{Soltan1}) for QFMs: For QFMs $\phi_1:A_2\to A_1\check{\ot} C_1$ and $\phi_2:A_3\to A_2\check{\ot} C_2$ the dual version of (\ref{2109110630}) is given by

+For RQMs $(C_i,\phi_i,\nu_i)$ ($i=1,2$) with $C_i,\phi_i$ as above, the Chapman-Kolmogorov identity may be expressed by the following two equivalent identities: